doug-letough/ants/README.md

 This programm tries to demonstrate that ants **may** have a life based on random and basic reflexes only.

-It also provides a way to understand multithead programming in python.
+It also provides a way to understand python multi-thread programming.

 This project is **not** a science project.